piku235/JungiThemeBundle/Resources/doc/theme-resolver.md

         primary: jungi_theme.resolver.user
 ```

-And that's all, after this step our theme resolver should be normally working.
+And that's all, after this step our theme resolver should be working as expected.

 [Back to the documentation](https://github.com/piku235/JungiThemeBundle/blob/master/Resources/doc/index.md)